music-suite/music-suite/docs/src/User-Guide.md

 ### Spans as time intervals

-We mentioned before that @[Span] represents *non-empty* slices of time.
-The @[TimeInterval] type is similar to @[Span], but also allows for empty spans to be represented.
-It forms a monoid with the convex @[hull] operator.
+We mentioned before that [Span][ref-Span] represents *non-empty* slices of time.
+The [TimeInterval][ref-TimeInterval] type is similar to [Span][ref-Span], but also allows for empty spans to be represented.
+It forms a monoid with the convex [hull][ref-hull] operator.
 Intuitively the (convex) hull of two intervals is the smallest interval that contains them both.

 ```haskell
 >>> TimeInterval (1 <-> 2) <> TimeInterval (0 <-> 1.5)